-- 2.5.1 Seatboards and footboards shall be designed to resist "Components and Cladding" (C&C) pressures per ASCE 7. - 2.5.2 Stringers with a wind tributary area less than 700 square feet shall be designed for C&C pressures in accordance with ASCE 7.
-Downward and uplift wind forces shall be applied normal to the axis of stringers, which are commonly sloped. - 2.5.3 Girders, regardless of wind tributary area, may be considered part of the "Main Wind-Force Resisting System" (MWFRS) and need not be designed for C&C pressures.
+2.5.1 Seatboards and footboards shall be designed to resist components and cladding (C&C) pressures per ASCE 7 Chapter 30.

+2.5.2 Stringers with a wind tributary area less than 700 square feet shall be designed for C&C pressures in accordance with ASCE 7 Chapter 30.
+Downward and uplift wind forces shall be applied normal to the axis of the stringer, which are commonly sloped.

+2.5.3 Girders, regardless of wind tributary area, may be considered part of the "Main Wind-Force Resisting System" (MWFRS) and need not be designed for C&C pressures.

-2.6 Foundation
+2.6 Foundations